 - 1. Click Start > Programs > IBM Client Security Software > Client Utility.
 The UVM passphrase window opens. - 2.
-Type the UVM passphrase for the client user who requires a UVM passphrase or Windows NT password change, and click OK. - The Client Utility main window opens. - 3.
+Type the UVM passphrase for the client user who requires a UVM passphrase or Windows password change, and click OK. - The following window opens. - 3.
 In the Required information area, type the path to the key archive that was set up for this user.